-Nigel Costley with Kate Adie Congress House prior to being put on display at Tolpuddle Martyrs Museum.
-Warren describes disturbances at the Vicarage after he refused to sign the petition to parliament parliament to free the Antonia Bance, TUC's Head of Campaigns and Communications with Nigel Costley and Joanne Kaye after speaking about the digital future for unions South West TUC Regional Council supports the PCS pay campaign Nigel Costley joins Petroc College management and union reps in signing the TUC's Dying to Work Charter Martyrs.
-He goes on to say that "these Unions MUST be put a stop to, or the country will be together by the ears..."
-These important original letters were secured by generous donations by trade unions.
-Oliver Trevett Very sad news came with the death of Oliver Trevett.
-Oliver was a branch secretary for the National Union of Agricultural Workers, later

-Oliver Trevett with Neil Kinnock planting a new Tolpuddle tree in 1984
+Festival was held during the long, hot summer.
+It was a fantastic gathering to celebrate trade unionism and enjoy a wide range of music and political debate.

+The South West TUC is

+Hugh Roberton, TUC Heath and Safety Officer, Mike XX, Mayor of Salisbury, Joanne Kaye and Nigel Costley represented on the Trust that has opened the Shire Hall and historic court room in Dorchester.
+The new attraction has already scooped a bag full of tourist awards.

+Salisbury

+Meanwhile Salisbury suffered from the after effects of the Novichok poisoning attack.
+The tourist trade fell and work was disrupted by the big clean up operation.

+joins Petroc

+College

+management

+and union reps

+in signing the

+TUC's Dying to

+Work Charter

+The South West TUC held a successful Health and Safety rep conference in the town including a discussion on dealing with hazardous materials and emergency response procedures.

+Dying to Work Charter

+The Dying to Work Charter has been signed in more South West organisations.
+This pledges to support workers who face a terminal diagnosis and who wish to continue working for as long as possible.
+Plymouth College, Petroc College in Devon, DAS in Bristol and Bristol City Council have agreed the terms of the charter.

+South West TUC Pensioners

+The South West

+TUC Pensioners'

+Conference

+attracted retired

+members from

+around the

+Maggie Roberts in the chair for the pensioners' conference

+TUC's Head of Campaigns and Communications with Nigel Costley and Joanne Kaye after speaking about the deigital future for unions a fond farewell region and lots of unions.
+Delegates heard Jacqueline Cobb highlight pensioner poverty, Nigel Costley spoke about the changing nature of work, Neil Duncan-Jordon from National Pensioners Convention covered a range of subjects including generational solidarity a subject also taken up by Jack Jones, Policy Campaign and support officer form the TUC.

-hil Bialyk, RMT
+Phil Bialyk, RMT

 Officer is given

-a fond farewell

-and General Worker's Union and a champion for farmworkers rights.
-Oliver was involved with the Festival from the 1950s and spent more than 25 years

-on part of

-the Transport

-Dying to Work Charter

-died peacefully aged 92.

-The Dying to Work Charter has been signed by more South West organisations. living at Tolpuddle where he They pledge to support workers who face a terminal diagnosis and who wish to continue working for as long as possible.
-Plymouth Ilege, Petroc College College, Petroc College in Devon, DAS in Bristol and Bristol City Council have agreed the charter.
-South West TUC Pensioners The South West TUC Pensioners' Conference attracted retired members from around the region and lots of unions.
-Delegates heard Jacqueline Cobb highlight pensioner poverty, Nigel Costley spoke about the changing nature of work, Neil Duncan-Jordon from National Pensioners Convention covered a range of subjects including generational solidarity a subject also taken up by Jack Jones, Policy Campaign and Support Officer from the TUC.
 A range of motion's were passed on topics including ID checks for voting, free bus passes, social care and defence of the free TV licence for over 75s.

+Farewell Phil

-Farewell Phil Joining the ranks of the retired was Phil Bialyk the well-respected regional officer for the RMT.
-Phil has played an active role in the South West over many years.
+Joining the ranks of the retired was Phil Bialyk the well-respected regional officer for the RMT.
+Phil has

+West over many years.
 He is now a leading Labour councillor in Exeter.

-New South West Unite Regional Secretary Steve Preddy took up the position of Regional Secretary for Unite after Peter Hughes switched to Wales Unite.
-Girlie Magalula A highlight of the last annual conference was the address by Girlie Magagula.
-She was at the end of an exhausting tour to garner support for her embattled union in Swaziland.
-Women in leadership During the
+New South West Unite Regional Secretary

+Steve Preddy took up the position of Regional Secretary for Unite after Peter Hughes switched to Wales Unite.

+Digital Future

+The TUC has new online tools for unions and is working on a new digital initiative aimed at young workers.

+Antonia Bance, TUC Head of Campaigns and Communications spoke to the Annaul Conference to stress the need for unions to realise the potential of online organising.

+Trades Councils

+The region's trades councils help co-ordinate trade union campaigns in their areas.
+Championed by Dave Chapple, the South West rep on the TUC Joint Consultative Committeethe councils have organised events, stalls and supported picket lines.